Sindhu suffers demoralising defeat in Swiss Open final | Sports-Games

 Marin continued her ruthless march, moving to 14-2 before cruising to a winning position with a 18-3 lead leaving the Indian in complete despair.

-The Spaniard eventually had 15 match points at her disposal and Spaniard sealed the issue with a cross-court return at the net which caught the Indian napping.
+The Spaniard eventually had 15 match points at her disposal and she sealed the issue with a cross-court return at the net which caught the Indian napping.

+Sindhu, who had shifted her training base to London for a few months last year, couldn't make a successful return when international badminton resumed in January following the coronavirus-induced break.

+The Indian was knocked out in the opening round of the Yonex Thailand Open, before she managed to reach the quarterfinals at the Toyota Thailand Open.
+Sindhu also failed to qualify for the knockout stage at the World Tour Final after losing two out of the three matches in the group stage.

 Sindhu will next compete at the USD 850,000 All England Championships, a Super 1000 event to be held from March 17 to 21.